 (red arrow) and change it from point emitter to sphere emitter.
 You can change that last parameter either in the parameter's editor or in the Smode tree.
 How wonderful is that ?

 Now let's change sphere emiter size by selecting it and put it's radius to 1 m :

 There already is a modifier embedded with the particles system creation, the "

 .This modifier allows you to modify every attributes of a particle in the same time.

 " (blue arrow on the screenshot below) wich mean that every parameter will act accordingly to the age of the particle.

 When you select the modifier, the

-The editor allowing you to manipulate every Function inside of Smode
+The editor allows you to manipulate every Function in Smode

 will appear below the viewport, here you can set every parameters with keyframes.